 (2) A cover letter identifying the parent or guardian and the placement resource including name, address, and telephone number, the reason for the placement and the services requested.

-(3) Documentation verifying the person's legal authority to place the child (i.e., child's birth verification or guardianship order).
+(3) If a person other than the parent is placing the child, documentation verifying the person's legal authority to place the child (i.e., child's birth verification or guardianship order).
 If placement is being requested by only one parent, documentation supporting the other parent's consent shall also be provided.

 (4) A notarized JFS 01674 "Statement of Assurance" (rev. 8/2006) completed and signed by the person identified on the JFS 01661 as being financially responsible.